 A couple of good cards for students venturing away from mom and dad for their first time are:

-Discover it® Student Cash Back– this card has no setup fee, no annual fee, and offers easy approval for a young person with no established credit history.
+Discover it® Student Cash Back – this card has no setup fee, no annual fee, and offers easy approval for a young person with no established credit history.
 Although it offers a zero-interest on purchases promotional period for six months, it’s still a good idea for students to get in the habit of paying off their entire balance by the due date each month.
 Students will get five percent cash back in rotating categories, if they remember to sign up for the promotion every three months.

-Citi ThankYou® Preferred Card for College Students – for a student who has some credit history and a good track record handling credit, this is a card that doesn’t require a co-signer.
+Citi ThankYou® Preferred Card for College Students (expired offer) – for a student who has some credit history and a good track record handling credit, this is a card that doesn’t require a co-signer.
 It also has no setup fee or annual fee and offers rewards – 2X points on dining & entertainment.